Offering outplacement services can take some of the sting out of the layoff process for both parties.

 In fact, according to the American Psychological Association, some laid-off employees move through the five stages of grief associated with loss when they lose a job: denial, anger, bargaining, depression – and finally acceptance.

-Outplacement companies can help you and your human resources team during the layoff process by providing guidance around best practices.
+Outplacement firms can help you and your human resources team during the layoff process by providing guidance around best practices.
 They might help prepare a script or even attend the termination meeting.

 These companies offer a range of services, with corresponding levels of cost.
-They may include:
+Options may include providing employees:

 - Access to an office